WordPress vs Squarespace: How to Know Which One is Right for Your Business

 What Elementor Pro looks like when working on a page design

-I was happy about it because I initially learned to design pages on a computer using QuarkXpress (who remembers that?) and then Indesign, so being able to see and build the design on the page was preferable.
+I was happy about it because I initially learned to design pages on a computer using QuarkXpress (who remembers that?) and then Indesign, so it was preferable to be able to see and build the design on the page.

-Elementor came out in 2016 and it felt a lot like what I was used to.
-In the last 5 years, it has become the most popular page builder software and I think it’s for all the same reasons I was drawn to it originally.
+Elementor came out in 2016 and felt like what I was used to.
+In the last decade, it has become the most popular page builder software, and I think it’s for all the same reasons I was drawn to it originally.

 The varied functionalities are easy to comprehend and access.
-The widget navigation on the left hand side has the deepest sets of styling options.
-Switching between desktop, tablet and mobile are intuitive and you can show/hide elements on specific devices.
+The widget navigation on the left-hand side has the deepest sets of styling options.
+Switching between desktop, tablet and mobile is intuitive, and you can show/hide elements on specific devices.

-Designing, animating and duplicating sections is easy.
-The global widgets let you reuse common elements across multiple pages and edit all instances by updating them.
-You can easily access templates in other areas via widgets or shortcodes too.
-We use Elementor Pro on the handful of WP sites we still manage.
+Designing, animating, and duplicating sections is easy.
+The global widgets let you reuse common elements across multiple pages and update all instances.
+You can also easily access templates in other areas via widgets or shortcodes.
+We use Elementor Pro on the handful of WP sites we still manage, but there are other page builders as well.

 PROS